A truck rammed a Michigan synagogue with more than a hundred children inside. Here’s what we know

 Elsewhere in the building, teachers quickly gathered children and led them out of the building to safety.

-While locked down in a neighbor’s garage, the children sang a version of “The wheels on the bus” about traveling to synagogue, lighting candles and celebrating the end of the week, according to Kaluzny.
+While locked down in a neighbor’s garage, the children sang a version of “The wheels on the bus” about traveling to synagogue, lighting candles and celebrating the end of the week, according to Temple Israel Rabbi Jennifer Kaluzny.

 “The teachers were trained and they followed their training and because they knew what to do and were able to do it, all of our kids came out happy and healthy,” Kaluzny said.